xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 identify binaries installed with xpm and provide a convenient method to manage paths.

-{% include important.html content="Due to the name change, automatic
+{% include important.html content="Automatic
-path discovery in **GNU MCU Eclipse plug-ins** will not be available initially and will be added in the next plug-ins release." %}
+path discovery for the packages from the new `@xpack-dev-tools` scope was added to **GNU MCU Eclipse plug-ins** with v4.6.1-201909231407; update older versions or configure the path manually." %}

 ### Uninstall